What Is Karyotyping?

-Karyotyping is a laboratory procedure that allows a physician to examine a patient’s set of chromosomes.
+Karyotyping is a laboratory procedure that allows your doctor to examine your set of chromosomes.
 “Karyotype” also refers to the actual collection of chromosomes being examined.
-Examining these chromosomes through karyotyping allows your physician to determine whether there are any abnormalities or structural problems.
+Examining chromosomes through karyotyping allows your doctor to determine whether there are any abnormalities or structural problems within the chromosomes.

-Chromosomes, which are in every cell of your body, contain the genetic material inherited from your parents.
-They are composed of deoxyribonucleic acid (DNA) and determine the way that every human being develops.
+Chromosomes are in almost every cell of your body.
+They contain the genetic material inherited from your parents.
+They’re composed of DNA and determine the way every human develops.

-Karyotyping can be used to detect myriad genetic disorders.
-For instance, if a woman has premature ovarian failure, she may have a chromosomal defect that karyotyping can distinguish.
-The test is also useful for identifying the Philadelphia chromosome, the presence of which can signal chronic myelogenous leukemia.
+Karyotyping can be used to detect a variety of genetic disorders.
+For example, a woman who has premature ovarian failure may have a chromosomal defect that karyotyping can pinpoint.
+The test is also useful for identifying the Philadelphia chromosome.
+Having this chromosome can signal chronic myelogenous leukemia (CML).

-Babies can be karyotype tested before they are born to diagnose genetic abnormalities that indicate serious birth defects, such as Klinefelter syndrome, in which a boy is born with an extra X chromosome.
+Babies can be karyotype tested before they’re born to diagnose genetic abnormalities that indicate serious birth defects, such as Klinefelter syndrome.
+In Klinefelter syndrome, a boy is born with an extra X chromosome.

 The preparation required for karyotyping depends on the method your doctor will use to take a sample of your blood cells for testing.
-You could have blood drawn, a bone marrow biopsy (taking a sample of the spongy tissue inside certain bones), amniocentesis (taking a sample of amniotic fluid from the uterus), or another procedure.
+Samples can be taken in various ways, including:

-Rarely, complications can result from these testing methods.
-There is a slight risk of bleeding and infection from having blood drawn or having your bone marrow biopsied, and amniocentesis carries a very minimal risk of miscarriage.
+Complications can sometimes result from these testing methods, but they’re rare.
+There’s a slight risk of bleeding and infection from having blood drawn or having your bone marrow biopsied.
+Amniocentesis carries a very minimal risk of miscarriage.

-If you are undergoing chemotherapy, your test results may be skewed.
-The chemotherapy process can cause breaks in your chromosomes, which will appear in the resulting images.
+Your test results may be skewed if you are undergoing chemotherapy.
+Chemotherapy can cause breaks in your chromosomes, which will appear in the resulting images.

-After the sample has been taken, it is placed in a laboratory dish that allows the cells to grow.
-A lab technician will take cells from the sample and stain them so that the chromosomes they contain can be viewed under a microscope.
+After the sample has been taken, it’s placed in a laboratory dish that allows the cells to grow.
+A lab technician will take cells from the sample and stain them.
+This makes it possible for your doctor to view the chromosomes under a microscope.

-These stained cells are examined under a microscope for potential abnormalities, including:
+These stained cells are examined under a microscope for potential abnormalities.
+Abnormalities can include:

 - extra chromosomes